-Trump jokes he wants US to 'sit up at attention' like North Koreans
+Trump jokes he wants 'my people' to 'sit up at attention' like North Koreans

-Washington (CNN)President Donald Trump said Friday he wants Americans to sit up at attention as North Koreans do for dictator Kim Jong Un, later adding that he was joking.
+Washington (CNN)President Donald Trump said Friday he wants "my people" to sit up at attention as North Koreans do for dictator Kim Jong Un, later adding that he was joking.

 "He's the head of the country," Trump said of Kim Friday during a live interview on Fox News' "Fox and Friends."
 "And I mean he's the strong head.
 Don't let anyone think anything different."